danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 What does a plenary look like in a virtual meeting?
 The same large session as today?

+## Breaks

+There are breaks planned throughout the days of a physical IETF meeting to enable people to move between sessions and to have refreshments and restroom breaks.
+Similarly there are longer breaks for lunch.

+How are breaks structured in a completely virtual meeting?

+- Can they be shorter?
+- Do you need a longer "lunch break"?
+Or does that make no sense?

 ## Tutorials

 On the Sunday starting an IETF week we commonly have a series of tutorials.